imanring/BSTPP/README.md

 $X(s)$ is the spatial covariate matrix, and $f_s$ and $f_t$ are gaussian processes.

-The plain Hawkes background is,
+The Hawkes process is the same with the as the Cox Hawkes, except the background is

 $\mu(t,s) = exp(a_0 + X(s)w)$

+Finally, the Log Gaussian Cox Process has intensity,

+$\lambda(t,s) = \mu(t,s)$

 ### Acknowledgements